GimliGloinsSon/MoneyMoney-bitpanda-Extension/README.md

 ### Signed copy from Extensions Page (preferred, but you need MoneyMoney >= 2.4.3)

+!!!INFO!!!
+At the moment only version 2.4.2 is available.
+Therefore the extension only works if you can switch to the beta-mode of the app.
+This is only possible if you got the app from the developers page.
+The reason is that the bitpanda URL will be added to the whitelist in upcoming version, so only beta mode works with the URL.

+It is not possible to switch to beta mode if you got the app from Apple Appstore.
+Crossing the fingers that 2.4.3 will be released soon.

 1. Download a signed version of this from https://moneymoney-app.com/extensions/
   * Open MoneyMoney, tap *Hilfe* > *Zeige Datenbank*
   * put the downloaded `bitpanda.lua` file in the shown Extension folder